Kherwara Chhaoni

-Kherwara Chhaoni is a census town in the Udaipur district in the Indian state of Rajasthan.
-It is part of the Vagad region, which includes the districts of Dungarpur, Banswara and parts of Udaipur district.
+Kherwara Chhaoni is a census town in the Udaipur district, Rajasthan, India.
+It is part of the Mewar region, which includes the districts of Dungarpur, Banswara and parts of Udaipur district.
 It is in close proximity to two major highways, National Highway 8 and Rajasthan State Highway 76 and National Highway 927A passes through it.
 Its name derives from the large number of Kher (Khair) trees in the region in the past.

 Prominent institutions in the area are Mewar Bhil Corps and Police Training School (PTS).

 Geography

 Kherwara Chhaoni is a sub-division in the Udaipur district located just 80 km (50 mi) from the Rajasthan-Gujarat border.
 Ahemdabad, the capital of Gujarat state is 170 km away.
 The topography of the area consists of medium to high rocky hills, contours, plains and is surrounded by Aravalli Range from north to south.
 The hill have forests that are an essential source of income and help sustain the economy of the local tribal inhabitants.
 There are many well-developed villages, such as Jawas, Chhani, Bawalwada, and Karawara among others.

 The area is semi-arid with an average annual rainfall of about 650 mm.
 Most rain falls during the monsoon season from July to September.
 Winter temperatures range from a low of 2 °C to a high of 25 °C. Summer temperatures range from a low of 20 °C to a high of 42 °C. Relative humidity is above 70% during the monsoon months but below 20% during the months of March through May.

 The area is particularly rich in mineral resources, such as Green Marble (Serpentinite), Soapstone and Asbestos.
 Private companies use semi-mechanized and manual methods for mining operations.